Norway industrial strike averted with wage deal

-Strikers had threatened to picket about 800 companies, including units of oil company supplier Aker Solutions AKSO.OL, aluminium producer Hydro (NHY.OL), defence contractor Kongsberg Defence (KOG.OL) and clothing maker Helly Hansen.
+Strikers had threatened to picket about 800 companies, including units of oil company supplier Aker Solutions , aluminium producer Hydro, defence contractor Kongsberg Defence and clothing maker Helly Hansen.

 "We have an agreement, and we consider it moderate," said Finn Langeland, spokesman for the Federation of Norwegian Industries, which represented employers in talks that extended more than 12 hours past their deadline.